amitshekhariitbhu/Kotlin-Coroutines-Android-Examples/README.md

 ## About this project:
 * If you want to get started with Kotlin Coroutines for Android Development and wants to master it, then this project is for you.
 * Common use-cases of Kotlin Coroutines in Android has been implemented in this project.
+* This is your one-stop solution for learning Kotlin Coroutines for Android Development.

 ## Steps to learn Kotlin Coroutines by examples from this project
 * First, learn the concepts of Kotlin Coroutines from this [blog](https://blog.mindorks.com/mastering-kotlin-coroutines-in-android-step-by-step-guide)